 Thanks to advances in technology, more and more people are working remotely every year.
 Employees can enjoy greater flexibility and freedom, and employers can discover talent all across the country and globe.

-This guide will tell you everything you need to know about working from home, including what skills you need and where to find legitimate jobs.
-First, what kind of work from home jobs are available?
+This guide will tell you everything you need to know about working from home, including what skills you need and where to find legitimate work from home jobs.
+First, what kind of telecommuting jobs are available?

 What Are the Options for Working at Home?

 Work-from-home jobs are as varied as traditional jobs.
 They could be part-time, full-time, or project-based.
 You could get hired as a full-time employee with benefits, or you could contribute as a freelancer to a variety of companies.
 Some require entry-level skills, while others call for C-suite senior executives.

 Besides working as an employee, you could also start your own online business.
 You could offer a service, like teaching, consulting, programming, or editing, or start a blog and learn how to gain traffic and monetize your website.

 Another, though probably temporary, option for making money from home is selling goods online.
 If you have a lot of extra clothes, for instance, you could try selling them on eBay or an online consignment shop, like Tradesy or thredUP.